maths/moodle-qtype_stack/doc/en/Authoring/Matching.md

         "quad" : "Quadratic",
         "cubic" : "Cubic",
     },
-    "headers" : {
-        used : ["Equation", "Type"],
+    "headers" : ["Equation", "Type"],
-        available : ["Drag from here:"]
-    },
+    "available_header" : "Available items"
 }
 [[\parsons]]
 ```

-Note that `headers.used` must be a list of the same length as the number of columns and `headers.available` must be a list of length one.
+Note that `headers.` must be a list of the same length as the number of columns and `available` must be a string.
+Beware that long headers may overflow boxes when using several columns so it is best to keep them short.

 ## Index